Do I Need an Author Website?

 5. Services: If you offer services such as consulting, coaching, healing, teaching, this tab or drop down menu can provide the details.
 You can name the tab more specifically based upon the services you are offering, such as “Coaching,” “Editing” or “Book Writing Classes.”

-6. Media or Press: This page should accomplish 4 things: a) Journalists or show producers should get a sense of your expertise, TV presence and/or how articulate you are, in order to help them decide to interview you or feature you in their article or on their show. b) Potential clients should get the sense that you are an expert in the area they are seeking help. c) Conference organizers and other people who hire speakers should also be impressed by your media credentials. d) If you are seeking to traditionally publish, this page should demonstrate to publishers that you have a “platform” to reach readers and that you will be an attractive candidate for media interviews (i.e. you are well spoken, entertaining and knowledgeable in interviews).
+6. Media or Press: This page should accomplish four things: i) Journalists or show producers should get a sense of your expertise, TV presence and/or how articulate you are, in order to help them decide to interview you or feature you in their article or on their show. ii) Potential clients should get the sense that you are an expert in the area they are seeking help. iii) Conference organizers and other people who hire speakers should also be impressed by your media credentials. iv) If you wish to traditionally publish, this page should demonstrate to publishers that you have a “platform” (following, community and the foundation to reach readers) and that you will be an attractive candidate for media interviews (i.e. you are well spoken, entertaining and knowledgeable in interviews).

 Include links to online media and videos.
 It’s also a good idea to include a press release visitors can download.
 Do make sure the press release is media-savvy and not just about your book.
 The book should be a credential, not the focus.